kubedb/docs/docs/guides/pgbouncer/reconfigure/reconfigure-pgbouncer.md

 - `spec.databaseRef.name` specifies that we are reconfiguring `pb-csutom` pgbouncer.
 - `spec.type` specifies that we are performing `Reconfigure` on our pgbouncer.
-- `spec.configuration.pgbouncer.configSecret.name` specifies the name of the new secret.
+- `spec.configuration.pgbouncer.configuration.secretName` specifies the name of the new secret.
 - Have a look [here](/docs/guides/pgbouncer/concepts/opsrequest.md#spectimeout) on the respective sections to understand the `timeout` & `apply` fields.

 Let's create the `PgBouncerOpsRequest` CR we have shown above,